-During the federal emergency period, current telehealth policies and flexibilities will continue as described in prior Medicaid Memoranda issued on March 19, 2020 (Provider Flexibilities Related to COVID-19) and May 15, 2020 (New Administrative Provider Flexibilities Related to COVID19).
-DMAS is working with state and federal authorities to develop and transition into a longterm telehealth policy that will be implemented after the emergency period.
-Information on that policy and transition plan will be provided in a future Medicaid
+During the federal emergency period, current telehealth policies and flexibilities will continue as described in prior Medicaid Memoranda issued on March 19, 2020 (Provider Flexibilities Related to COVID-19) and May 15, 2020 (New Administrative Provider Flexibilities Related to COVID-19) and most recently on September 30, 2020 (Updates on COVID-19 Continuation and Timelines for Behavioral Health and Addiction and Recovery Treatment Services).
+DMAS is working with state and federal authorities to develop and transition into a long-term telehealth policy that will be implemented after the emergency period.
+Information on that policy and transition plan will be provided in a future Medicaid Memorandum.

-Memorandum.